 A post shared by Angela Mary Vaz (@straycurls) on

 It’s very easy to lose yourself in your work.
 I’m of course talking from experience.
 You can work for 14 hours on a piece and totally forget that you’ve skipped both lunch and dinner.

 Therefore, it’s very crucial to keep a record of the time you put in your work.
 Have a dedicated time to check and reply to your emails, for research, and for work.

 Make time for your family and friends.
 And work in at least 30 minutes to an hour of exercise.
 It’s very easy to gain weight as an Illustrator because our jobs have us on our bottoms from morning to evening.

 Unless you’re actually moving toward something, you’re not really getting anywhere.
 Mini-goals are more like weekly or monthly goals.
 For egs: I must get 5 clients this month.

 Long-term goals are goals that you can have on a yearly basis.
 For egs: I must do one Children’s Book by the end of 2 years.

 It’s very easy to get lost in the comparison train.

 These are questions that will undeniably fill your mind at some point of time.
-The key is to focus on your journey.
-And instead of comparing your work with other people’s, compare your work with your own from last year or a few months prior.
+But, the key is to focus on your journey.
+So, instead of comparing your work with other people’s, compare your work with your own from last year or a few months prior.

 Seeing your progress will motivate you to work harder and better.